 Slippage: The Gap Between Perception and Reality.
 None of us live in the “real world.”
 We only experience a heavily edited version of the world that has been filtered through our senses, our knowledge base, and associations from our histories.
 How can we detect the gap and notice the shift between what IS and what we THINK IS?

-Charting Your Course: Effective Goal Setting in Real Life.
+Achieving Your Vision: Effective Goal Setting in Real Life.
 What do you want, really?
 How could you get there?
 This talk discusses the nature of goal setting and how to enhance its effectiveness.